-The Series 2900 unit is equipped with a three (3) position selector switch (ON/OFF/AUTO) located on the front of the unit.
+The Series 2900 unit is equipped with a two (2) position selector switch (ON/OFF) located on the front of the unit.
 Refer to the table below for the basic modes of operation:

 Mode Status of Unit OFF Unit is off, power is still live if main disconnect is ON; white "Power On" indicator light is illuminated.
 ON Unit is on and runs continuously; green "Unit On" indicator light is illuminated.
-AUTO Unit cycles on and off in response to a control sensor or Remote Start/Stop signal; green "Unit On" indicator light is illuminated when unit is running.

-NOTE: The unit will not operate in the AUTO mode unless a humidistat is installed or the appropriate iumper connection is made on the unit terminal block to enable remote start/stop control of the dehumidifier.
-Refer to the Electrical diagram for specific wiring connections.
+NOTE: The unit will not operate in the ON mode if a humidistat is installed (and the contact is open) or the appropriate jumper connection is not made on the unit terminal block to enable remote start/stop control of the dehumidifier.
+Refer to the electrical diagram for specific wiring connections.